electricimp/TMD2772/README.md

 ### proximityConfigureInterrupt(*enabled, [lowerThreshold, upperThreshold, persistence]*)

 Enables/disables and configures the proximity sensor interrupt system.
 When enabled, the TMD2772 can assert an interrupt when the proximity sensor reading goes above or below specified values.
 Additionally, the number of required readings above or below the thresholds before an interrupt is asserted can be set.

+Returns the actual persistence set (note that this will always be equal to the persistence requested).

 #### Parameters
 | Name           | Type           | Default | Description |